 a denial of a Member’s request to add to the Plan Formulary a Prescription Drug excluded from the Plan Formulary;

-a denial of a Member’s request to gain access to a Prescription Drug excluded from the Plan Formulary at Plan Formulary rates; or
+a denial of a Member’s request to gain access to a Prescription Drug excluded from the Plan Formulary at Plan Formulary rates.

-a denial of a Member’s request to be exempt from any required Plan mail service program pursuant to 651 CMR 15.10(1).

 A Member, an Applicant, or his or her designee, may seek an Administrative Review only after pursuing Reconsideration pursuant to 651 CMR 15.15(2).

 To preserve the right to an Administrative Review, a Member or Applicant, or his or her designee, must respond to the Plan in writing within fifteen (15) Business Days after the Plan's written notification of its Reconsideration finding is received by the Member.